 Advising and Support

-Postbac Premed advisors take a holistic approach to advising, designing an academic plan that will meet students' individual intellectual and career goals.
+Postbac Premed advisors take a holistic approach to advising by designing an academic plan that will meet students' individual intellectual and career goals.
 Throughout the program, students will have the same dedicated advisor, who will advise them on their course of study, ensure that they are gaining valuable clinical and research experience, and guide them through the medical school application process.
 Advisors also constitute the Premedical Committee that determines institutional support.

 Students should consult the Premedical Advising Schedule prior to making an appointment.

-- Orientation for new students for the fall and spring terms
+- Orientation for new students during the fall and spring terms

 - Evaluation of new student dossiers